Accounting Firm Mergers and Acquisitions

 -

+Represented Cohen & Company in connection with the formation of alternative practice structure and investment in nonattest business by Lovell Minnick Partners.

-Represented Armanino LLP in connection with formation of alternative practice structure and investment in nonattest business by Further Global.
+Represented Armanino LLP in connection with the formation of alternative practice structure and investment in nonattest business by Further Global.

-- Represented New Mountain Capital in connection with its announced significant growth investment in the non-attest business of Grant Thornton.
+- Represented New Mountain Capital in connection with its significant growth investment in the nonattest business of Grant Thornton.

-- Represented Cherry Bekaert in connection with formation of alternative practice structure and strategic investment by Parthenon Capital.
+- Represented Cherry Bekaert in connection with the formation of alternative practice structure and strategic investment by Parthenon Capital.

-- Represented TowerBrook Capital Partners on its investment in EisnerAmper.
+Represented TowerBrook Capital Partners in connection with its investment in EisnerAmper.

-- Advised Bain Capital in connection with minority growth investment in Sikich LLC.
+- Represented Bain Capital in connection with its minority growth investment in Sikich LLC.

-- Represent ZBS Partners in connection with the development of the Crete Professionals Alliance, including investments in the nonattest businesses of multiple regional accounting firms.
+- Represented ZBS Partners in connection with the development of the Crete Professionals Alliance, including investments in the nonattest businesses of multiple regional accounting firms.

 - Represented Alpine Investors in connection with the development of the Ascend platform and investments in the nonattest businesses of multiple regional accounting firms.